lagbolt/library/FRBRcatalogerrors/draft.md

 Suppose we're looking at the item page for a book by Robert Wilson.
 There are several Robert Wilsons (which is why I'm using him as an example).
 Let's assume we're looking at a book by "Wilson, Robert, 1957-".
 The page includes a clickable field for "Robert Wilson".
 But what does the link do?
 What do we *want* the link to do?

-When a patron clicks on this clickable field, we don't actually know whether they're looking for books by *this* Robert Wilson or by *any* Robert Wilson, but this sort of UI/UX question is way out of scope for this note.
-We'll (always) assume the narrower interpretation.

 In some systems, the link might perform an author search for "Wilson, Robert", in some an author search for "Wilson, Robert, 1957-".
 In **some** newer systems, the link might link to the specific author who wrote the book we are looking at.
 The link might look something like:

          mylib.thevendor.com/author/750347935782